Hansynily/sunod-telemetry/README.md

 ## To-Do

 - [ ] Temporarily remove `email` field requirement from user creation. mmm not really needed during demo/survey phase)
+- [ ] Brand new repo instead of this fork.
 ---

 ## Related